zchee/neovim-wiki/Plugin-UI-architecture.md

 - Receive/handle editor events

 On top of that, the remote API has been designed for easy extensibility, so there will always be new possibilities.

+**A Neovim plugin is any program that talks to `nvim` through the remote API** (which can be reached via any arbitrary transport mechanism: TCP socket, named pipe, stdin/stdout, ...).

 It's possible to test the current API interactively using the python REPL and the [client library](https://github.com/neovim/python-client), but that isn't